 What Is the Difference Between an Indictment and a Sealed Indictment?

-In the matters of massage parlor arrests, it's crucial to understand how sealed indictments work and how it can affect getting your loved one out of jail.
-Here's the difference between an indictment and a sealed indictment:
+In the matters of massage parlor arrests, it's crucial to understand how sealed indictments work and how they can affect getting your loved one out of jail.

-A sealed indictment is legal, and works the same way as an indictment except the suspect does not know that he is about to be arrested.
-A sealed indictment is not public record, and the offender and charges are kept under wraps.
+- A sealed indictment works the same way as an indictment except the suspect does not know they're about to be arrested.
+A sealed indictment is not a public record, and the offender and charges are kept under wraps.
 Once a defendant is arrested, the sealed indictment then becomes unsealed at arraignment.

 A sealed indictment can be problematic for two reasons:

 It makes it nearly impossible to know if an arrest warrant is active or what the bail amount is set to.

 It presents difficulty in making arrangements for a self-surrender and quick bailout.

 Typically, sealed indictments are used as a tool to arrest a defendant quickly and without notice.
 Even in the event that a client is cooperating with an investigation, a sealed indictment may still be utilized to arrest a defendant.